 A Linked Portfolio will almost always match what is reported in your brokerage.
 With that said, there are rare occasions where you may need to update a position in your Linked Portfolio.
 A couple of the common cases where an update is required are listed below.

 If the Yodlee feed returns the wrong Cost Per Share for a holding, the cost can be easily adjusted in the Portfolio Manager to the correct value.

-You’ll want to first choose the appropriate portfolio and then click on the Positions tab.
+In the Portfolio Manager, you’ll want to choose the positions tab.
 You can then select the Cost Per Share cell that corresponds to the holding you would like to adjust and then update the price.
 The new Cost Per Share will remain until the portfolio gets an update from the brokerage with a change in the quantity.

 On rare occasions the Yodlee feed can misidentify a symbol.
 Examples include assigning an outdated ticker symbol to a position, or the position being misclassified as a Bond instead of a Stock, or the brokerage using a different symbol for a security than Stock Rover does.
 In any case, a misidentified symbol cannot be priced and will therefore be categorized as an Asset.
 However, you can correct this so it shows as a priced position, if Stock Rover can price it.

 Correcting a misidentified symbol is straightforward.
 You begin in the Portfolio Manager and choose the appropriate portfolio, and then click on the Positions tab.
 While in the Corrections column, you will then click on the Edit button that corresponds to the misidentified symbol.

 A Brokerage Feed Corrections window will then appear.
 Here you can enter and then “Save” your Corrected Value(s).